-You can check to see if your site is already compatible with mobile — Google provides website owners with free tool, so that you can get your site up to date (and ranking higher).
-Check out the mobile friendly tool.
+You can check to see if your site is already compatible with mobile — Google provides website owners with a free tool so that you can get your site up to date (and ranking higher).
+Check out the mobile-friendly tool.

 Spending the time (and budget) on optimizing your site for mobile might not have been high up on your list of marketing tasks — but it should be.

 In a report on mobile optimization from Adobe, they found that “companies with mobile-optimized sites triple their chances of increasing the mobile conversion rate to 5% or above.”

 So, not only is mobile optimization good for your visitors, but also your bottom line.